AP Business Writer

 RALEIGH, N.C.
 (AP) – An investment banker at Wells Fargo Securities and his longtime friend passed along insider tips on pending company mergers to friends or family members in five states that generated more than $11 million in illicit trading profits, federal regulators said Wednesday.

-Securities regulators last week accused Femenia of exploiting his position in Wells Fargo's Charlotte and New York offices to use information about four pending mergers involving firm clients before the deals were announced.
+The Securities and Exchange Commission said John W. Femenia misused his position to trade in information about four pending mergers involving the firm’s clients before the deals were announced.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)